Toyguna/Multiblock-Machinery/README.md

 ## What is Multiblock Machinery?
-Multiblock Machinery is a mod designed for modpack makers in mind.
+Multiblock Machinery is a Minecraft mod that enables users to create custom multiblocks with custom functionality with ease.
+This mod is designed with modpack makers in mind.

 The mod allows the user to create highly customizable custom multiblock machines